 Samsung Galaxy Fold – Price and release date

 The Galaxy Fold was originally supposed to be released on April 26 in the US and May 3 in the UK.
 This is no longer the case as Samsung has delayed release.
-We’ll update this page when we know more about a new release date.
+It’ll now be available in September.